SteveKaranja/COVID-Status-Checker/README.md

 # COVID-Status-Checker

-This is an application that allows one to enter a patient's symptoms and use various models to determine whether the patient has COVID-19.
+This is a STREAMLIT application that allows one to enter a patient's symptoms and use various models to determine whether the patient has COVID-19.

 [See the app here](https://share.streamlit.io/stevekaranja/covid-status-checker/main/webapp.py)